 8. Inconvenience: You have to pick up your share every week on a specific day during a specific time period.
 However, many members say that it is very rewarding to come to pick up their veggies: they enjoy the sense of community created by being surrounded by like-minded people.

 9. Missing pickups: Your share is there for you every week on your pickup day.
 If you don’t pick it up, it is donated to charity.
-But if you know ahead of time that you will miss a pick up, you can place your subscription on hold (must do so by midnight Friday of the week before).
+If you know ahead of time that you will miss a pickup, you can place your subscription on hold (must do so by midnight Friday of the week before).

 10. Upfront payment: You must commit to and pay upfront for a six- or twelve-week block.